gyevnarb/SearchAlgorithms/README.md

 # Search Algorithms
 This repository contains implementations of various search algorithms from the field of AI, including:

+- Uninformed Search Algorithms:
   - Breadth-First Search
   - Depth-First Search
   - Uniform Cost Search
   - Depth Limited Search
   - Iterative Deepening Search

+- Informed Search Algorithms:
+  - WIP

 The goal of this project is not to provide the best or fastest code possible, but to give an easy to understand implementation of the algorithms described above